dipdup-io/dipdup/CONTRIBUTING.md

 ## GitHub

 - Branch names MUST follow `prefix/short-description` format.
 Prefixes currently in use: `feat` for features, `fix` for bugfixes, `docs` for documentation, `exp` for experiments, `aux` for everything else.
-- Commits in pull requests MUST be squashed when merging to `master`.
+- Commits in pull requests MUST be squashed when merging to `next`.
 - Issues and pull requests MUST have a descriptive title; they SHOULD be linked to each other, appropriately labeled, and assigned to maintainers while in progress.

 ## Codestyle